 - Reliance communications lost 1800 MHz spectrum in Gujarat and won it in Jammu & Kashmir.

 - Tata Docomo managed to retain its 1800 MHz spectrum in Mumbai, Maharashtra and Andhra Pradesh circle.

 - Aircel won 1800 MHz spectrum in Bihar.

-Abiding by the spectrum holding cap rules laid down by DOT, an operator can own the right to use spectrum only in a quantum less than or equal to 50% of the available spectrum in a particular band in a given licence area (circle) and less than or equal to 25% of the total available spectrum across all bands put together in a given licence area.
+Abiding by the spectrum holding cap rules laid down by DOT, an operator can own the right to use spectrum only in a quantum less than or equal to 50% of the combined available spectrum in all sub GHz bands (Band28+Band5+Band8) in a given licence area (circle) and less than or equal to 35% of the total available spectrum across all bands put together in a given licence area.

 Note: Manual work was involved in the preparation of the chart and errors may have crawled in.
 Please report any errors you find through comments below